Looking for amazing locations for glamping in Southern California? Come on in, we have you covered.

 First established in 1922, this camping location was where old world travelers stopped for an overnight while traveling up and down the Pacific Coast Highway.
 This is a perfect stop for your own modern day family road trip along the PCH.
 Each Airstream sleeps up to 4 comfortably with prices starting at $200 a night.
 If you happen to be in Northern California, check out their awesome location on the Russian River.

-The Treebones Resort is a premier exclusive glamping resort located in the Central Coast of California (so not quite southern California!).
-Located in one of the most beautiful sections of California, this is the ideal glamping retreat for couples and small families with children over 6 years old.
+The Treebones Resort is a premier exclusive glamping resort located in the Big Sur area of the Central Coast of California (so not quite southern California!).
+Located in one of the most beautiful sections of California, with stunning a ocean view, this is the ideal glamping retreat for couples and small families with children over 6 years old.
 With only 2 family yurts, families need to book well in advance.
 In addition to the yurts, there are also campsites for your own tent camping as well as the unique ‘human nest’ campsites.

 If you really want a special experience, treat yourself to the luxurious 500 square foot cocoon tent perched on the edge of the property with out of this world sunset views.
 All stays at the resort include a buffet breakfast, use of the pool and hot tub as well as the 24 hour shower and restroom facilities.
 Treebones is a real treat and one of the top notch resorts for a luxurious glamping experience.